Trentham

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The median taxpayer income in Trentham is $45,218, with an average of $66,548, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+The median taxpayer income in Trentham is $45,218, with an average of $66,548, according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
 This is slightly below the national average.
-In comparison, Rest of Vic.'s median income is $50,954 and average income is $62,728.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Trentham would be approximately $48,948 (median) and $72,038 (average) as of September 2025.
-According to the 2021 Census, household, family and personal incomes in Trentham rank modestly, between the 33rd and 35th percentiles.
-The earnings profile shows that 28.0% of locals (433 people) fall into the $1,500 - 2,999 income category.
-This is similar to metropolitan regions where 30.3% occupy this range.
-Housing costs are manageable with 88.2% retained.
-However, disposable income is below average at the 40th percentile and Trentham's SEIFA income ranking places it in the 7th decile.
+In contrast, Rest of Vic.'s median income is $50,954 and average income is $62,728.
+By September 2025, estimated incomes would be approximately $48,948 (median) and $72,038 (average), based on Wage Price Index growth of 8.25%.
+According to the 2021 Census, household, family, and personal incomes in Trentham rank modestly, between the 33rd and 35th percentiles.
+The earnings profile shows that 28.0% of locals (434 people) fall into the $1,500 - 2,999 income category.
+Housing costs are manageable with 88.2% retained, but disposable income is below average at the 40th percentile.
+Trentham's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income